Carnival in Cologne, Women's Thursday

-Not for nothing are those days known as ‘The Fifth Season’ and ‘The Crazy Days’.
+Not for nothing are these days known as "The Fifth Season" and "The Crazy Days".

 Cologne Carnival illustrations: Weiberfastnacht in Bitburg courtesy volksfreund.de, all others via de.Wikipedia.
-The black and white photo of Buehl Women's Carnival Committee taken in 1900.
+The black and white photo of Beuel Women's Carnival Committee was taken in 1900.

 You Should Also Read: